nebulaeonline/microauthd/README.md

 **2025-06-23**

-The web-based GUI threw the AOT compilation for a loop; it is currently not working in AOT mode due to Razor Pages and their handling of [BindProperty] attributes.
-WIP guys.
+The web-based GUI threw the AOT compilation for a loop; this marks the end of the AOT compilation work for now.
+It is more important to have a robust web-based GUI than to shave 100ms off of startup time and 10-15MB of memory.

 **2025-06-22**